 Many commercial property owners and homeowners mistakenly believe that their only option for flood insurance coverage is through an NFIP policy (either written by FEMA or a Write-Your-Own (“WYO”) Insurance Company such as Allstate, Hartford, Wright Flood, Farmers, American Bankers, etc.).

 As always, it’s important to know your options and to verify that the flood insurance coverage you need is in fact put in place.
-We always recommend that you contact a knowledgeable insurance professional to assist you in these matters.
+We always recommend consulting a knowledgeable insurance professional for assistance with these matters.

 Further Resources on Insurance Coverage Law